 Lightsabers as Carry-On Items

 Many travelers safely and successfully pack a metal-hilt lightsaber in their carry on luggage.
-A TSA officer may wish to inspect the lightsaber, question you about the item, or ask you to turn it on, so pack the lightsaber in an easily accessible section of your bag.
+Be sure to pack the lightsaber in an easily accessible bag or section of your bag.
+A TSA officer may wish to inspect the lightsaber or ask you to turn it on.

-If you do plan to travel with the lightsaber as a carry-on, arrive at the airport early and formulate a backup plan for packing the lightsaber in your checked luggage, in the event that the individual TSA officer does not allow your lightsaber as a carry-on item.
-Occasionally, TSA officers have reportedly denied lightsabers as a carry-ons due to the item’s resemblance to a “bludgeon” or “club-like object” or deeming the lightsaber a “tool longer than 7 inches”.
-Lightsaber hilts with claws or sharp edges may be more likely to get flagged by security as well.
+If you plan to travel with the lightsaber as a carry-on, arrive at the airport a bit early.
+Make a backup plan for packing the lightsaber in your checked luggage.
+Occasionally TSA officers have denied lightsabers as a carry-ons due to the item’s resemblance to a banned item like a “bludgeon” or “club-like object” or “tool longer than 7 inches”.
+Many people traveling with Disney Parks lightsabers (e.g. Savi’s Workshop lightsabers, legacy lightsabers) successfully take collectibles on the plane as carry-on items.

 Source: https://www.tsa.gov/travel/security-screening/whatcanibring/all